 1: It really is a huge party

-The festival is one of France's favourites, and Tuesday's 35th anniversary will see music performances cropping up all over the country to be enjoyed for free by the public.
+The festival is one of France's favourites, and Wednesday's 36th anniversary will see music performances cropping up all over the country to be enjoyed for free by the public.

 And it really is popular.
-To get an idea of the scale of the event, government figures say 10 million people took to the streets last year alone, with 5.2 million people playing instruments.
-There were 17,000 events nationwide, 1,500 in the capital.
+To get an idea of the scale of the event, government figures say 10 million people have been taking to the streets in recent years.
+In 2015 there were some 17,000 events nationwide including 1,500 in the capital.